LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Plugins could also fail to fulfill user commands if their back-end servers become unresponsive, e.g., due to internet or power outages or in case the server is experiencing a denial-of-service attack.
+\textbf{Unresponsive server.} Plugins could also fail to fulfill user commands if their back-end servers become unresponsive, e.g., due to internet or power outages or in case the server is experiencing a denial-of-service attack.